danielgustafsson/mint/README.md

 ## Usage

 To use Mint Unit, include `mintunit.h` header file in your testing application and start writing tests.
+Suites should return `NULL` on successful test.
+The test suites are executed using `mt_run_test(<name>)`.
 Sample usage of mint unit can be seen below:

 ```C
 #include <stdio.h>